obrunet/GCP_Data_Engineering/Theory/Pipelines.md

 ### CLOUD COMPOSER

-Cloud Composer is a managed service implementing Apache Airflow, which is used for scheduling and managing workflows.
-As pipelines become more complex and have to be resilient when errors occur, it becomes more important to have a framework for managing workflows so that you are not reinventing code for handling errors and other exceptional cases.
+- a managed service implementing Apache Airflow
+- used for scheduling and managing workflows (framework for more resilient and complex pipelines handling errors & other exceptional cases).

-Cloud Composer automates the scheduling and monitoring of workflows.
-Workflows are defined using Python and are directed acyclic graphs.
-Cloud Composer has built-in integration with BigQuery, Cloud Dataflow, Cloud Dataproc, Cloud Datastore, Cloud Storage, Cloud Pub/Sub, and AI Platform.
+- automates the scheduling & monitoring of workflows
+- workflows are defined in Python with DAGs
+- built-in integration with BigQuery, Dataflow, Dataproc, Datastore, Storage, Pub/Sub & AI Platform.

 Before you can run workflows with Cloud Composer, you will need to create an environment in GCP.
 Environments run on the Google Kubernetes Engine, so you will have to specify a number of nodes, location, machine type, disk size, and other node and network configuration parameters.
 You will need to create a Cloud Storage bucket as well.